 INTRODUCTION

-Respiratory distress syndrome (RDS) remains a leading cause of morbidity in preterm babies.1 Surfactant replacement therapy has become standard of care in RDS management.2,3 Comparative trials show superiority of natural, animal-derived surfactants over protein-free synthetic surfactants due to the presence of surfactant proteins SP-B and SP-C.4 A fully synthetic surfactant would have potential advantages such as no dependence upon animal sources and less batch-to-batch variability.5
+Respiratory distress syndrome (RDS) remains a leading cause of morbidity in preterm babies.1 Surfactant replacement therapy has become standard of care in RDS management.2,3 Comparative trials show superiority of natural, animal-derived surfactants over protein-free synthetic surfactants due to the presence of surfactant proteins SP-B and SP-C.4 A fully synthetic surfactant would have potential advantages such as no dependence upon animal sources and less batch-to-batch variability.5 Animal experiments suggest that synthetic surfactants containing both peptides are superior to single peptide surfactants 6.

-CHF5633 is a new fully synthetic surfactant preparation consisting of the phospholipids phosphatidylcholine and phosphatidylglycerol, enriched by peptide analogues of both human surfactant proteins SP-B and SP-C. When suspended in saline the final phospholipid concentration is identical to that of poractant alfa (Curosurf®), at 80 mg/mL and therefore a similar small dosing volume can be used.
-Intra-tracheal administration of CHF5633 to preterm newborn rabbits results in a marked improvement in lung expansion which is no different from that of poractant alfa.7 The structure of the peptide analogues has been modified to be resistant to oxidative injury and may improve resistance to inactivation.8,9 Preterm lambs with RDS treated with CHF5633 had better lung and brain injury scores than those treated with poractant alfa.
+CHF5633 is a new fully synthetic surfactant preparation consisting of the phospholipids phosphatidylcholine and phosphatidylglycerol, enriched by peptide analogues of both human surfactant proteins SP-B and SP-C. When suspended in saline the final phospholipid concentration is identical to that of poractant alfa (Curosurf®), at 80 mg/mL and a similar small dosing volume can be used.
+Intra-tracheal administration of CHF5633 to preterm newborn rabbits results in a marked improvement in lung expansion which is no different from that of poractant alfa.7 The structure of the peptide analogues has been modified to be resistant to oxidative injury and may improve resistance to inactivation.8,9 Preterm lambs with RDS treated with CHF5633 have better lung and brain injury scores than those treated with poractant alfa.
 10 Based on these results it was anticipated that CHF5633 would be at least as effective as natural surfactants in the treatment of babies with RDS.

 Surfactant treatment is normally administered as an endotracheal fluid bolus to infants.
 Conducting a phase-I study in adult volunteers was not appropriate.
-Accordingly, following consultation with regulatory agencies and ethics committees, the study was designed to recruit premature neonates with “mild” RDS who would be less likely to have other comorbidities and who would respond readily to rescue treatment with other surfactants, if required.
+Accordingly, following consultation with regulatory agencies and ethics committees, the study was designed to recruit premature neonates with “moderate” RDS who would be less likely to have other comorbidities and who would respond readily to rescue treatment with other surfactants, if required.

 This study aimed to investigate the safety and tolerability of intra-tracheal administration of CHF5633 in preterm babies.
 Two different doses (100 and 200 mg/kg) were evaluated in terms of adverse events (AEs), adverse drug reactions (ADRs), haematology and biochemistry values, incidence of co-morbidities, extent of systemic exposure to SP-B and SP-C analogues, and any potential immune response.
-Furthermore, effects of CHF5633 on oxygenation status, ventilatory requirements, and the need for rescue surfactant were assessed to explore efficacy.
+Furthermore, effects of CHF5633 on oxygenation, ventilatory requirements, and the need for rescue surfactant were assessed to explore efficacy.

 METHODS

 This was a first-in-human, single-escalating dose per-cohort study on administration of CHF5633.
 The trial was conducted in compliance with the Declaration of Helsinki and current Guidelines for Good Clinical Practice after approval by regulatory authorities in each participating country and the Ethical Review boards for each institution and prior registration (ClinicalTrials.gov NCT01651637).
-Written consent was sought prior to birth, or soon after, giving parents the maximum time to make an informed decision before any study related procedure.
+Written consent was sought before birth, or soon after, giving parents the maximum time to make an informed decision before enrollment.